Red Hen Publications

 For that matter; why is it that at whenever Tom suffers a crushing defeat, he always high-tails it off to Albania?

-As of CoS Albus seems to have known that Tom was back there again.
+As of CoS Albus seems to have already known that Tom was back there again.
 But Albus also appears to be completely out of the loop regarding any association between Tom Riddle and the Albanian nation.
 Hardly surprising, since there appears to be no such connection.
 The only connection between them is still believed to have been the Ravenclaw diadem.
 Tom spent anything up to a decade in Albania looking for the ruddy diadem.
 But Albus wasn’t ever informed of that.

 Well, I think I have at least a possible answer to why he keeps going to ground there.